-We describe the components used to implement the FIR filter for the sensor correction used by HEPI to isolate the stage 0 platform from microseismic motion.
+We describe the components used to implement the FIR filter for the sensor correction used by HEPI to isolation the platform from the microseismic motion.
 The design of the basic FIR filter was done by Wensheng Hua, and described in his thesis.
 This document merely describes the necessary companion IIR filters used to complete the sensor correction path.